 - Requires a Z-Wave smart-home hub

-- Does not connect directly to Amazon Alexa or Google Home
+- Configuration needed to connect to smart-home devices like Amazon Alexa or Google Home

-Get the Enbrighten smart dimmer switch at Lowe’s.
+Get the Enbrighten smart switch at Amazon, The Home Depot, or Walmart.

 - Type: 3-way